 - Customizable!
 You can easily customize this Cajun mayonnaise recipe!
 For those who like it hot and spicy, add in all the hot sauce and double down on the Cajun spice!
 Or if you prefer a more traditional French remoulade, swap out the creole mustard for Dijon and omit the seasonings and hot sauce!
 With this recipe as a guide, you are in control!

 - Versatile!
 This creamy condiment can pulls quadruple duty as a dip, sauce, dressing and spread!
 Try it anything and everything from salads and fries to golden fried seafood, burgers and much more!
 This rich, cool, zippy sauce can substitute for just about anything thick and creamy (think yogurt, sour cream, mayonnaise, ranch dressing and more!), and it will give it an extra kick of flavor!

-What is remoulade?
+What is remoulade sauce?

 Traditional remoulade (pronounced reh-moo-lahd) is a cold, creamy mayonnaise-based French sauce.
 Originating in the 17th century, remoulade is made with mayonnaise and flavored with a combination of ingredients, such as pickles, capers, and fresh herbs.

-There are two varieties of remoulade sauce
+There are two types of remoulade

 - French-style remoulade (classic): French remoulade is the “original” remoulade sauce.
 This sauce is white in color and closely resembles tartar sauce.
 It’s made with a mixture of mayonnaise, Dijon, herbs, pickles, and often horseradish.